SAP-samples/cloud-sdk-team-calendar/README.md

 ## Contributing
 If you wish to contribute code, offer fixes or improvements, please send a pull request.
-Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
+Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request for this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Code of Conduct
-For this repository the [code of conduct](./CODE_OF_CONDUCT.md) of the samples repository applies.
+For this repository, the [code](./CODE_OF_CONDUCT.md) of conduct](./CODE_OF_CONDUCT.md) of the samples repository applies.